 Needless to say, I am extremely proud of what we accomplished over the past year.
 A few highlights:

 - Continued to deliver real value to our customers: From helping global tech companies manage their diverse social portfolios and execute/ measure their social marketing campaigns, to helping global pharmaceutical companies improve the care they provide to their consumers, I have been both inspired and humbled by the trust these companies placed on us.

-- Built-out our product and won significant recognitions from many smart people and institutions in our market along the way.
-Some of the most notable ones include ZDNet (CRM WatchList), CRM WizKids and CRM Idol.
+- Built-out our product and won significant recognition from many smart people and institutions in our market along the way.
+Some of the most notable ones include ZDNet (CRM WatchList), CRM WizKids, and CRM Idol.

 Was it all smooth sailing?
 Of course not.
 Like any entrepreneur will tell you, the highs are very high and the lows are very low, and you frequently experience both many times within the course of a single day.
 I am however extremely grateful for the experience and the lessons I am taking away (and yes, you will have to wait for a follow-on post for these).

 All good things however must come to an end.
 After many sleepless nights and discussions with people whose advice I have come to trust over the years, I decided to move on.
 While this was a very difficult decision, I felt it was ultimately the best thing to do as I no longer felt connected to the evolving vision of the company.

 As I move on, I will miss the new friends I made and the existing relationships I strengthened-both within the team, but across our extended ecosystem as well.